vishalbelsare/latigo/README.md

 ### Makefile

-The Makefile is there mainsly as a convenience.
+NOTE: The Makefile is there mainly as a convenience.
 It is recommended to see what id does for you simply by opening it in a text editor.

-This section highlights some features.
+This section highlights some of it's convenience features.

 ```bash